Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the list of mandatory vaccinations for international travelers, there was only one - against yellow fever - for those leaving for endemic areas.
-Saudi Arabia requires vaccinations for hajj against meningococcal infection (types A, C, Y and W-135).
+The list of mandatory vaccinations for international travelers is down to one - against yellow fever - for those travelling to endemic areas.
+Saudi Arabia requires vaccination against meningococcal infection (types A, C, Y and W-135) for those performing the Hajj.

-A number of countries require a vaccination certificate only for people entering from endemic areas, freeing travelers from non-endemic countries and traveling for no more than 2 weeks.
+A number of countries require a vaccination certificate only for persons entering from endemic areas, exempting travellers from non-endemic countries and those entering for no more than 2 weeks.

 Region |